-You do not need the referral of a doctor to be seen at the BSO clinic, although some patients do come to us following GP advice.
+You do not need a referral to make an appointment at the BSO clinic, although some patients do come to us following GP advice.

-Consultations at the BSO are supervised by clinic tutors who are registered osteopaths, so your student osteopath will report to their tutor on their findings, and will then talk to you about what they think is causing the problem.
+Your student osteopath will report to their supervising tutor on their findings, and will then talk to you about what they think is causing the problem.
 S/he will also talk to you about possible treatment options, possible effects, and recommendations.
 Where necessary, and normally only with your permission, we may need to write to your GP or other healthcare practitioners if a referral is indicated.

 Some patients need only one appointment; others may have a course of therapy or return periodically for the long-term management of a condition.
 Normally the treatment of a patient is determined according to their progression rather than the prescription of a set number of treatment sessions.